 Step 2: Identify Potential Locations

 You may want to have your operations close to a large port or located close to a raw material supplier.
-Create a list of your requirements so that you can identify potential locations and send the team to visit and evaluate industrial zones.
+Alternatively, you might even have ambitions of venturing into Toll Manufacturing.
+As always, remember to do as much research into the market as possible before committing to any big decisions.
+Work with a china sourcing company to create a list of your requirements so that you can identify potential locations and send the team to visit and evaluate industrial zones.

 Step 3: Identify Desired Industrial Park Incentives Meet with the local and regional government marketing and economic development groups.
 Some are better than others and you will be able to put together a more complete picture by talking to many groups.
 They will also be a valuable resource in helping through the various steps required to establish your company.
 From these meetings you will learn of the various incentives, the types of industries in the parks and general background on the area.
 Prior to establishing your company you should meet with and discuss your plans with the city mayor.
 He or she can be of great assistance in helping you obtain the items you want in the negotiations.

 Step 4: Meet with Other Companies You can learn a lot from discussions with other companies that have been through the process.
 These discussions can greatly facilitate the process and allow you to implement the entire project much more quickly than if you had to do it on our own.

 Step 5: Learn the Environmental Regulations There is extensive environmental documentation to be developed and approvals to be received from the local environmental bureau before you can establish your company, let alone begin manufacturing.
 You are required to hire a consultant to develop the environmental assessment.